 Phong Le, PhD, Core Facility Director

 The FACS Core Facility occupies a 500 ft laboratory on the second floor of the Cancer Center.
 The Facility contains a FACSAria, a FACS Canto II, an LSRFortessa and an Amnis ImageStreamX Mark II.
 The FACSAria IIIu is equipped with 5 lasers – 405, 488, 561, 633, and near UV and is capable of detecting 15 simultaneous fluorochromes; the FACSCanto II bench-top flow cytometer equipped with 3 lasers – 405, 488, and 633 and is 8 color capable; and an LSRFortessa flow cytometer equipped with 4 lasers – 405,488, 561, and 633 and is 15 color capable.
 The Amnis ImageStreamX Mark II is equipped with 3 lasers – 405, 488, and 633 and is 6 color capable.
+The Chromium Controller is a chip technology that uses microfluidics to perform single cell partitioning and barcoding in minutes.
+The Chromium Controller enables integrated analysis of single cells at large scale.
+The Cytek Aurora is a full spectrum technology which provides the use of a wide array of fluorochromers without instrument reconfiguration This high resolution cytometer deliver high resolution data at the single-cell level and can resolve challenging issues such as high autofluorescence and low level of expresson of biomarkers.
 Additional information is available on the FACS Core Facility webpage .

 Training classes and one-on-one support are available for investigators, students, and staff to use the FACSCanto II and LSRFortessa for data acquisition.
 Dedicated computer workstations offering Flowjo, CellQuest, and ModFit LT software packages are available for data analysis.